Get A Quote

 With Smart and Simple Insurance, you don’t pay more than you would on federal exchanges.
 You have licensed insurance agents ready to assist you in finding the right medical plan for you or your family.

-- Short Term Insurance - As low as $85/month with $10k deductible
+- Short Term Health - As low as $85/month with $10k deductible

 - Dental Plans - Starting at $21/month